-Work performed in alternate work locations is considered official university business; therefore, departments may establish specific conditions that apply to employees engaged in Telecommuting.
-Prior to beginning a Telecommuting arrangement, a formal Telecommuting agreement must be executed by both parties.
-The content of the agreement should follow the general provisions of the telecommuting plan.
+Work performed in alternate work locations is considered official university business; therefore, departments may establish specific conditions that apply to employees engaged in telecommuting.
+The telecommuting agreement may incorporate an alternate work schedule and designate the employee as a full-time teleworker, hybrid teleworker, or limited teleworker.
+The content of the telecommuting agreement should follow the general provisions of the telecommuting plan.
 At a minimum, the agreement should define:

 - a.
-A work schedule that specifies telecommuting days, location and hours. - 1.
+A work schedule that specifies telecommuting days, location, and hours. - 1.
 Employees are responsible for reporting all hours worked each week. - 2.
 Failure to report time and/or failure to obtain approval for overtime can result in the termination of the telecommuting arrangement or other disciplinary action. - 3.
 Supervisors should periodically remind employees of their record-keeping duties and must promptly discuss with the employee any discrepancies that arise between the work product and the hours reported. - b.
 Required methods of communication specific to telecommuting (e.g. Skype, phone). - c.
-The duration of the telecommuting arrangement. - d.
+The duration of the telecommuting arrangement.

+- d.
 Responsibility for telecommuting equipment. - e.
 Circumstances requiring on-site attendance.